Medical School Courses

 Whether physiological analysis is at the cellular or organismic level, such analysis is considerably more than a cataloging and recitation of events.
 Rather, modern physiology entails an understanding of the mechanisms underlying a particular response.
 What do we mean by this?
 When we observe a physiological response, two very different questions are elicited.
 The first is "how" and the second is "why".
 The first is a physiological question; it means "What are the mechanisms responsible for the change; what is the sequence of events between the stimulus and the response?"
 The second question is more teleological; it is an appeal to the idea of purpose.
 However, the question can be rephrased to ask: "In what way does the response help preserve the integrity and efficiency of the organism?"
 Both are reasonable questions and much of this course is devoted to developing the answers to them.

-This course is designed to provide students with a factual background and basic working knowledge of mammalian physiology with an emphasis toward human physiology.
+This course is designed to provide students with a factual background and basic working knowledge of human physiology.
 Our goal is to provide the students with the foundation and tools the primary care physician needs to understand and analyze physiological processes which underlie both health and disease.
 We hope that the students acquire the analytical capability for continuing self-education into the pathophysiologic basis of disease.

 Kingsley Yin, PhD—Course Director